Chevrolet Deluxe: 1941–1948

-In 1941, the Master Deluxe Series AG and Special Deluxe Series AH had updated styling from the year before with things such as a new grill, new suspension, new curves, and the headlight mounted in the fenders, and the Special Deluxe introduced the Special Deluxe Fleetline sedan.
+In 1941, the Master Deluxe Series AG and Special Deluxe Series AH had updated styling from the year before with features such as a new grille, new suspension, new curves, and the headlight mounted in the fenders, and the Special Deluxe introduced the Special Deluxe Fleetline sedan.
 The Special had better fabric than the Master, along with arm rests in the doors.
 There was full instrumentation.

 1942 models saw the most noticeable improvement with the ability to accommodate six passengers in sedan body styles, which was shared with all GM products during this model year.
 The Master Deluxe was the economy model, and could be identified by not having a "Master Deluxe" nameplate attached to engine cover while the "Special Deluxe" did.
 The Signal-Seeking radio became an option along with a shortwave radio feature.
 On February 1, 1942, civilian automobile production halted for war production.

-For the 1946 model year the names were changed to Stylemaster and Fleetmaster.
+For the 1946 model year, the names were changed to Stylemaster and Fleetmaster.

 1949–1952

-In 1949, all the Chevrolets got the first new styling after the war.
+In 1949, the Chevrolet lineup got its first postwar restyling.
 The Deluxe was the brand new upper-end model for Chevrolet.
 The cheapest Deluxe was the Deluxe Styleline 6-passenger sedan, costing $1,492.
 Brakes were 11-inch drums.
 It had full instrumentation.
 The front suspension had stabilizers.

-Originally, both Deluxe and the lower-end Special were available with two body types, Fleetline (available only as 2- and 4-door sedans) with a fastback design dating back to pre-war era GM streamliners, and the new Styleline, a 3-box notchback (available also as coupe, convertible and wagon).
+Originally, both Deluxe and the lower-end Special were available with two body types: Fleetline (available only as 2- and 4-door sedans), with a fastback design dating back to pre-war era GM streamliners, and the new Styleline, a 3-box notchback (available also as coupe, convertible and wagon).